Table of Contents

 First, take your dog to the vet and see if there are any prescriptions or recommendations that the vet has for your dog and his specific needs.
 Don’t immediately accept a vet’s suggestion to “put him down.”
 If there’s a way to help your pet function as normally as possible, then that’s the way to go.

 However, if your dog's quality of life is not going to change with treatment and is going to be negative no matter what you do, then it may be time to say goodbye.
-That’s never an easy call to make and relying on professional help is the way to ensure that you are fully informed of and open to suggestions on what to do.
+That’s never an easy call to make, and relying on professional help is the way to ensure that you are fully informed and open to suggestions on what to do.